bjqian/long-time-no-see/README.md

-# long-time-no-see
+# Large Language Model
-Get a concrete understanding of the large language model
+The LLM is leading the AI revolution, it would be interesting to understand the underhood of the model itself.

+Intuitively, the math and concepts of LLM should be easy to understand.